 Set options for how you want the software to configure the fields in the Data Collection Config group.
 Keeping the default settings optimizes the data flow and allows the software to make the break key consistent throughout the data.

-Option Default value

-Replace NULL with space Yes
+Option Default value Replace NULL with space Yes

-Right pad with spaces Yes
+Option Default value Right pad with spaces Yes

-16.6.5.10 Enable DSF2 walk sequencing
+16.6.4.10 Enable DSF2 walk sequencing

 To enable DSF2 walk sequence, include the DSF2 Walk Sequencer transform in your data flow.